Sudhin Dasgupta

-Sudhin Dasgupta (সুধীন দাশগুপ্ত; 9 October 1929 – 10 January 1982) was a prolific Bengali music director, lyricist, and singer.
+Sudhin Dasgupta (সুধীন দাশগুপ্ত; 9 October 1929 – 10 January 1982) was a prolific Bengali music director, lyricist and singer.
 He worked in various other Indian languages, such as Hindi, Assamese and Oriya.
 His contribution opened a new horizon to the Bengali music for both the arenas of Bengali basic song as well as Bengali film song.

 Personal life

-Born on 9 October 1929, Sudhindranath dasgupta, popularly known as Sudhin Dasgupta, was brought up at Darjeeling.
+Born into a Baidya family on 9 October 1929, Sudhindranath dasgupta, popularly known as Sudhin Dasgupta, was brought up at Darjeeling.
 The ancestral house of his family was in 'Kalia' village, Jessore District, Bangladesh.
 His father, Mahendranath Dasgupta was a teacher at Darjeeling Govt.
 School.
 His mother was a social activist in those days.

 Sudhindranath, alias Sudhin Dasgupta, was proficient in music from his early years.
-He could play various types of musical instruments with equal expertise, such as Sitar, Sarod, Harmonium, Piano, Mandolin, Piklu, Guitar, Violin, Esraj etc., along with percussion such as Tabla and Drums.
+He could play various types of musical instruments with equal expertise, such as Sitar, Sarod, Harmonium, Piano, Mandolin, Piccolo, Guitar, Violin, Esraj etc., along with percussion such as Tabla and Drums.
 He graduated in music from Royal School of Music London.

 Sudhin was also adept in playing various games.
 When he was in Calcutta (Kolkata) he was a member of the Hockey team in Bhabanipur Club.

-It was 1949-50 when Sudhin and his family had to shift permanently to Calcutta (Kolkata), initially at Srinath Mukherjee Lane and then to the house at Sinthi.
+It was 1949–50 when Sudhin and his family had to shift permanently to Calcutta (Kolkata), initially at Srinath Mukherjee Lane and then to the house at Sinthi.
 This was the time when he gradually delved into the world of Bengali modern music.
 Apart from working as music assistant to the legendary music director Kamal Dasgupta, he maintained his responsibility of creating songs for the Calcutta North Squad of IPTA (Indian Peoples Theatres' Association).
-And a day came when Sudhin met Khitish Basu of His Master's Voice (HMV) who gave him the opportunity to compose Bengali modern music.
+And a day came when Sudhin met Khitish Basu of the Gramophone Company of India who gave him the opportunity to compose Bengali modern music.
 The first two modern songs composed by him was Kato Asha Kato Bhalobasha and Keno Akash Hote recorded by Bechu Dutta in 1953.
 Eventually the versatile musical journey of Sudhin Dasgupta began which was consistent until the last day of his life.

-Sudhin Dasgupta was married to Smt.
-Majushree Dasgupta (Sengupta).
+Sudhin Dasgupta was married to Manjushree Dasgupta (née Sengupta).
 Their son Soumya is an architect by profession, and daughter Saberi is a fashion designer.

 Music

 The years of the 1950s, 1960s, and 1970s are considered as the golden era for Bengali modern song as well as Bengali basic song.
-During this period, Bengali music was enriched by contributions of numerous music directors and lyricists such as Gouri Prasanna Majumdar, Pulak Bandyopadhyay, Shaymal Gupta, Mintu Ghosh, Pronob Roy, Robin Chattopadhya, Pabitra Chattopadhya, Anol Chattopadhya, Anupam Ghatak, Anil Bagchi, Jnan Prakash Ghosh, Salil Chowdhury, Nachiketa Ghosh, Hemanta Kumar Mukhopadhyay, Shyamal Mitra, Bhupen Hazarika and Sudhin Dasgupta.
+During this period, Bengali music was enriched by contributions of numerous music directors and lyricists such as Gouri Prasanna Majumdar, Pulak Bandyopadhyay, Shyamal Gupta, Miltoo Ghosh, Pronob Roy, Robin Chattopadhyay, Pabitra Chattopadhyay, Anol Chattopadhyay, Anupam Ghatak, Anil Bagchi, Jnan Prakash Ghosh, Salil Chowdhury, Nachiketa Ghosh, Hemanta Kumar Mukhopadhyay, Shyamal Mitra, Bhupen Hazarika and Sudhin Dasgupta.
 He was also known to be an excellent player of different Indian and Western musical instruments like Tabla, Sitar, Piano, Harmonium, Esraj, Violin and others.